 In the last calendar quarter, Apple shipped 11.1 million iPads, which not only expanded the computing market with less need for DRAM, but also held back sales of conventional PCs.
 Apple actually sold more iPads than rival Dell sold in all its PCs together (10.6 million).

-That statistic is staggering, and further proof that those of us in the UX universe need to be prepared for this shift in how users are getting their … (more…)
+That statistic is staggering, and further proof that those of us in the UX universe need to be prepared for this shift in how users are getting their information.
+Obviously Luke Wroblewski, Brad Frost and others have been beating the “mobile first / future friendly” mantra for awhile now, but every day it’s becoming clearer just how prescient they were about this sea change. (more…)

 Luke W, Brad Frost and several other developers have tackled the problem of how to maintain sanity and clarity while trying to design for compatibility on the dizzying array of connected devices.
 They’ve written a Future Friendly “manifesto” of sorts and it’s nothing short of awesome.
 After describing the problem with maintaining standards across an ever-growing number of devices they offer hope, and not just any hope, but hope in an easily digestible form.
 The future-friendly designer can: